jCobbSK/distributedDNA/README.md

 1. ~~on uploading sample convert it to upper case~~
 1. ~~notify Node when FE is actually computing~~
 1. ~~read sample by chunks (createReadStream instead readFile)~~
-1. compile data to regular expression on fetching pattern
 1. ~~fix mocha tests~~
 1. ~~update client's front-end during analyze~~
-1. responsive design for half macbook screen
+1. ~~responsive design for half macbook screen~~
 1. normalize pattern during fetching for notForwardStrand
 1. set stack of requests on node
+1. compile data to regular expression on fetching pattern

 ### Contact ###